cboesgaard/good_stuff/quantum_computing/README.md

 After watching som episodes of Devs I tried to find some good materials to learn about quantum computing.

+* The best explantation I have come across is Scott Aaronson's: [Scott Aaronson: Quantum Computing | Lex Fridman Podcast #72](https://youtu.be/uX5t8EivCaM)

-* I liked this video from Microsoft Research: [Quantum Computing for Computer Scientists](https://youtu.be/F_Riqjdh2oM)
+* I also liked this video from Microsoft Research: [Quantum Computing for Computer Scientists](https://youtu.be/F_Riqjdh2oM)

 * Simplest problem that can be solved more efficient with QC is the Deutsch-Jozsa problem: [Deutsch-Jozsa algorithm](https://en.wikipedia.org/wiki/Deutsch%E2%80%93Jozsa_algorithm)